|

 --argv0=name

-for tracing multi-call executables which interpret
+useful for tracing multi-call executables that interpret

 argv[0], such as busybox or kmod.